kavinksm/devopstools/index.md

+---
+title: Welcome to DevOps Blog.
+---
-## Welcome to DevOps Blog.
-Learn about DevOps Everyday.
+## Learn about DevOps Everyday.
 <br />

 ### The idea of this blog to guide the beginers who are intrested in DevOps